 Since inception, the company has been coming up with innovative insurance policies catering to the needs of every section of the society and has become one of the most trusted brands in the country.
 We outline one such policy hereunder.

-The LIC New Money Back Plan 20 Years was floated on January 6, 2014 to cater to the financial needs of the business and the salaried class of Indians.
+The LIC New Money Back Plan 20 Years (Plan No: 920)was floated on January 6, 2014 to cater to the financial needs of the business and the salaried class of Indians.
 This is a fixed-period non-linked participating plan which protects the policy holder against death besides disbursing a periodic payout upon survival at twenty percent of Sum Assured upon completion of five, ten and fifteen years.

 A simple reversionary bonus also accrues upon policy maturity and the plan comes with an add-on accidental death and disability coverage.